Jaime Harrison

+Born and raised in South Carolina, Harrison graduated from Yale University and then headed a non-profit that assisted low income students in career readiness.
+He earned his Juris Doctor degree from Georgetown University Law Center.
+Harrison worked for South Carolina Congressman Jim Clyburn and became staff director for the House Democratic Caucus.
+He then worked as a lobbyist for the Podesta Group, before being selected to chair the South Carolina Democratic Party.

+Following the Democratic Party's loss to the Republicans in the 2024 United States presidential election, along with other defeats, Harrison announced that he would not seek a second term as chair of the party in 2025.

 Early life and education

 Harrison was born and raised in Orangeburg, South Carolina.
 He was raised by his mother, Patricia Harrison, and his grandparents.
 He attended a Baptist church in his youth.
-In 1994, he was selected to the United States Senate Youth Program.
+In 1994, he was selected for the United States Senate Youth Program.
 He attended Orangeburg-Wilkinson High School and received a scholarship to Yale University, where he majored in political science.

 After graduating from Yale in 1998, Harrison worked as a teacher for a year at his former high school.
-In 1999, he was appointed chief operating officer of College Summit, a non-profit organization that helps low-income youth find a path to college and career.
+In 1999, he was appointed chief operating officer of College Summit, a non-profit organization that helps low-income youth find a path to college and a career.
 He earned his Juris Doctor from Georgetown University Law Center in 2004.

 Career

 After leaving College Summit, Harrison became involved in politics, working for Jim Clyburn as his director of floor operations while Clyburn was the Majority Whip of the United States House of Representatives.
 Harrison went on to serve as executive director of the House Democratic Caucus and the vice chair of the South Carolina Democratic Party.
 He later served as a lobbyist for the Podesta Group.
 His clients at the Podesta Group included banks, such as Bank of America and Wells Fargo, Berkshire Hathaway, pharmaceutical companies, casinos, the American Coalition for Clean Coal Electricity, and Walmart, among others.
 In addition to lobbying work at Podesta Group, he has also lobbied on behalf of United Way Worldwide and the Association of Public and Land-grant Universities.

 In May 2013, Harrison became the chair of the South Carolina Democratic Party.
 He is the first African American to have served in this role.

+In 2018, Harrison published the book Climbing the Hill: How to Build a Career in Politics and Make a Difference, with journalist Amos Snead.